How Smart is Your (Mobile) Digital Strategy?

-So … if you’re just starting to get into digital marketing, is upwards to 40% of your digital strategy focused on mobile tools or applications that are designed specifically for smartphones?
+So … if you’re already comfortable with SMS marketing software like that at Tatango.com and just starting to get more into digital marketing, is upwards to 40% of your digital strategy focused on mobile tools or applications that are designed specifically for smartphones?

 If you’re not sure where to start, here’s a list of activities:

 |Select Mobile Content Usage

 Total Canada Mobile Subscribers and Smartphone Subscribers Ages 13+